ognjenJ97/Food-App-React-Exercise/README.md

 Installation
 1. Clone the repository
 2. Run npm install to install dependencies
-3.Run npm start to start the development server
+3. Run npm start to start the development server

 Usage
 1. Browse available meals on the homepage